wboeke/term-synth/README.md

 The pitchbend wheel again is for tremolo.

 Key-click can be created at different frequencies.
 The amplitude and duration also can be choosen.
 There are about 20 built-in patches.
+The output can be overdriven.

+The third instrument is a **piano**, modelled with the Karplus-Strong algorithm.
+Different initial waveforms can be choosen, decaying or steady.
+The piano strings are sensed by 2 virtual pickups that move  among each other, providing a nice stereo effect.

 ### Building
 Compilation only is possible with clang, because use is made of closures, a.k.a. code blocks.